MylesThomas/mylescgthomaspy/instructions.md

 ```

+Note: I don't think this .pypirc file is doing anything, but leave it here at C:\Users\Myles\.pypirc so that we don't lose the API Tokens.
+(We will need to add them to CircleCI)

 We can proceed with testing out the package on test.pypi.org to make sure everything is working!

 In the root folder: (Make sure you are not using the test environment)